 Click here to view Allegheny County's Interactive Map of where to recycle items in the county.

-The above information is regarding changes to the recycling market.
+The above information is regarding changes to the international recycling market.
 Technically, Waste Management is still collecting the below stated recyclables via the contract, but they are now considered contaminants (if they do not follow the above standards).
 The contaminants (if above .5% of the load) may cause an issue with the recycling.
 It is up to the individual at this point to make those changes to ensure recycling of acceptable materials.

 The recyclable container is the property of Waste Management and must remain with the home.
 Recyclables shall include: